A Momentary Lapse of Reason: Background

-After the release of Pink Floyd's 1983 album The Final Cut, viewed by some as a de facto solo record by bassist and songwriter Roger Waters, the band members worked on solo projects.
-Guitarist David Gilmour expressed feelings about his strained relationship with Waters on his second solo album, About Face (1984), and finished the accompanying tour as Waters began touring to promote his debut solo album, The Pros and Cons of Hitch Hiking.
+After the release of Pink Floyd's 1983 studio album The Final Cut, viewed by some as a de facto solo record by bassist and songwriter Roger Waters, the band members worked on solo projects.
+Guitarist David Gilmour expressed feelings about his strained relationship with Waters on his second solo studio album, About Face (1984), and finished the accompanying tour as Waters began touring to promote his debut solo studio album, The Pros and Cons of Hitch Hiking.
 Although both had enlisted a range of successful performers, including in Waters' case Eric Clapton, their solo acts attracted fewer fans than Pink Floyd; poor ticket sales forced Gilmour to cancel several concerts, and critic David Fricke felt that Waters' show was "a petulant echo, a transparent attempt to prove that Roger Waters was Pink Floyd".
 Waters returned to the US in March 1985 with a second tour, this time without the support of CBS Records, which had expressed its preference for a new Pink Floyd album; Waters criticised the corporation as "a machine".

 After drummer Nick Mason attended one of Waters' London performances in 1985, he found he missed touring under the Pink Floyd name.
 His visit coincided with the release in August of his second solo album, Profiles, on which Gilmour sang.
 With a shared love of aviation, Mason and Gilmour were taking flying lessons and together bought a de Havilland Dove aeroplane.
 Gilmour was working on other collaborations, including a performance for Bryan Ferry at 1985's Live Aid concert, and co-produced the Dream Academy's self-titled debut album.

 In December 1985, Waters announced that he had left Pink Floyd, which he believed was "a spent force creatively".
 After the failure of his About Face tour, Gilmour hoped to continue with the Pink Floyd name.
 The threat of a lawsuit from Gilmour, Mason and CBS Records was meant to compel Waters to write and produce another Pink Floyd album with his bandmates, who had barely participated in making The Final Cut; Gilmour was especially critical of the album, labelling it "cheap filler" and "meandering rubbish".